hhoabgasengel/blockchain-for-data/README.md

 First I downloaded a simple blockchain in Python from github.
 This sourcecode can be found in the branch "original blockchain program".

+Then I changed this program and added the possibility to manage very big data files.
+The basic idea is simple: I use